-Use of pursuit intervention tactics should be employed only after approval of a supervisor, excluding the use of road spikes (stop sticks).
-In deciding whether to use intervention tactics, officers/supervisors should balance the risks of allowing the pursuit to continue with the potential hazards arising from the use of each tactic to the public, the officers and persons in or on the pursued vehicle.
+Use of pursuit intervention tactics should be employed only after approval of a supervisor.
+In deciding whether to use intervention tactics, officers/supervisors should balance the risks of allowing the pursuit to continue with the potential hazards arising from the use of each tactic to the public, the officers, and persons in or on the pursued vehicle.
 With these risks in mind, the decision to use any intervention tactic should be reasonable in light of the circumstances apparent to the officer at the time of the decision (Minn.
 Stat. § 626.8458 Subd.
-2; Minn.
-R. § 6700.2701).
+2).